Zummit-Africa-Inc/resumeparser_api/README.md

 - Improve your talent pool.
 - Save time and energy.
 - Remove all manual interventions.
 Remove all privacy concerns.
-- Close open positions more quickly
+- Close open positions more quickly.

 ```